 Mars Hill University encourages the publication and display of original works and the dissemination of new knowledge.
 This Intellectual Property Rights Policy seeks to promote excellence and innovation in teaching and learning, in creative activities, and in the production of materials through identifying and protecting the rights of all members of the community: faculty, staff, students, and the institution.
 The basis of this policy is the concept that creative works produced at Mars Hill University should be used for the greatest possible benefit.
 The policy governs the respective ownership rights of the university, its employees, and its students in material produced with the direct material and/or financial support of the institution.
 The policy protects the traditional rights of all members of the university community with respect to the products of their scholarly, creative, and professional endeavors.
 The university cedes ownership to the author(s) of works such as books, papers, and journal articles created using only generally available university resources.

-When university support makes the work possible, or when it provides extra or special support, whether with money, facilities, equipment, or staff for the development of ideas or the production of works, it is reasonable for the university resources, including sponsor-provided funds, are used in the creation of the work.
+When university support makes the work possible, or when it provides extra or special support, whether with money, facilities, equipment, or staff for the development of ideas or the production of works, it is reasonable for the university to participate in the benefits of the work.
+The university asserts its right of ownership if substantial university resources, including sponsor-provided funds, are used in the creation of the work.